zognin/tp/docs/UserGuide.md

   represented as 30-12-2021 0000 in the application.

 ### 6.3 Index
-* When index is negative, the application displays the `INVALID COMMAND FORMAT` error rather than the `index provided is invalid` error as the command format requires users to key in a positive number.
+* When an `INDEX` directly after a command word is invalid, the application displays the `INVALID COMMAND FORMAT` error. <br>
+  (e.g. edit-o -3)

+* When an `INDEX` directly after a prefix is invalid, the application displays the `Index is not a non-zero unsigned integer` error.<br>
+  (e.g. add-o c/-2 r/0 od/12-12-2022 1200)

 ### 6.4 Price
 * Prices can be an integer value or a floating point value with **exactly** 2 decimal places.
 * The largest possible recipe price is $2499.99.
-* The largest possible order price is $9,999,999.99.
+* The largest possible order price is $99,999,999.99.
-* Changes made to an existing order's quantity will not update the order price.
+* Changes made to an existing order's quantity will not update the order price. <br>
   (e.g. For an existing order of 1 Apple Pie, priced at $5, if the order has been edited to 2 Apple Pies, the price of the order remains at $5.)